MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 ## Set up the secondary JBoss EAP cluster on Azure VMs

 ### Deploy the secondary JBoss EAP cluster
-Follow the steps in [Deploy the primary JBoss EAP cluster](#deploy-the-primary-jboss-eap-cluster) to deploy the secondary JBoss EAP cluster in the West US region.
-By using the offer, the secondary JBoss EAP cluster is configured so Azuer Site Recovery can be used to restore the topology.
+Follow the steps in [Deploy the primary JBoss EAP cluster](#deploy-the-primary-jboss-eap-cluster) to deploy the secondary JBoss EAP cluster in the paired regoin.
+This example uses West US 2.
+By using the offer, the secondary JBoss EAP cluster is configured so Azure Site Recovery can be used to restore the topology.
 Open the [JBoss EAP Cluster on VMs](https://aka.ms/eap-vm-cluster-portal) offer in your browser and select **Create**.
 You should see the **Basics** pane of the offer.

 Use the following steps to fill out the **Basics** pane:
 1. In the **Resource group** field, select **Create new** and fill in a unique value for the resource group - for example, `jboss-eap-cluster-westus-gzh032124`.
-1. Under **Instance details**, for **Region**, select **West US**.
+1. Under **Instance details**, for **Region**, select **West US 2**.
 1. Leave others the same as the primary cluster.

 For the **JBoss EAP Settings** pane: